 Lyn took the position of senior architect at Lawray Architects in 2015, after 12 years at Capita Architecture in Cardiff.
 He completed his undergraduate studies at the Manchester School of Architecture and his formal architectural training at the RIBA North West.
 He is an accomplished designer, draughtsman and advanced Revit user, and is also a fluent Welsh speaker.

 Lyn’s experience includes leading teams to deliver a number of education and healthcare projects.
 He’s been a key member on a number of MOD and office projects and has also previously been part of a small team based in Trinidad that delivered four community hospitals.

 Within our team, Lyn has acted as design team leader on a range of projects offering a breadth of skills in the realisation and coordination of many designs.
 He’s also successfully implemented Revit (BIM software) throughout much of his work.

 |Jonathan Dakin||Assistant Principal Designer CDM|

-Jonathan joined Lawray in 2016 as the Assistant Principle Design for Lawray CDM.
+Jonathan joined Lawray in 2016 as the Assistant Principal Design for Lawray CDM.
 Jonathan graduated from Cardiff Metropolitan University where he studied BSc Architectural Design and Technology.
 He is currently an Associate member of the Chartered Institute of Architectural Technologists and is also an Associate member of the Association of Project Safety.

 Jonathan has gained experience through fulfilling various roles for Principal Contractors from tender stage through to project handover and as an Architectural Technologist he played a key role in every stage of the architectural process, from client brief to completion on site.